BioBoost/course_iot_devices/docs/00-mbed-cli/README.md

 mbed compile -f --sterm
 ```

+Note that it is not possible at the moment to specify the baudrate of `sterm` with the command above.

-Or you can open the terminal manually using:
+If using a baudrate different from `9600`, you can open the terminal manually using:

 ```bash
 mbed sterm --baudrate 115200